insidewhy/munamuna/readme.md

 This test shows how to mock functions:

-- `returns` can be used to mock function or constructor return values without creating a `vi.fn`.
+- `returns` can be used to mock function or constructor return values without creating a spy.
-- `returnsSpy` works the same but creates a spy function (e.g. `vi.fn`)
+- function calls creates a spy function (e.g. `vi.fn`).
 - `spy` can be used to access a spy created by `munamuna` and it will create the spy if none exists.

 There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that may never be needed.